chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 ![Graph of frames per second in random play with diffing vs without diffing](https://res.cloudinary.com/cwilliams/image/upload/v1634715380/Blog/Frames_per_second_in_random_play_with_diffing_vs_without_diffing.png)

-While this "diffing-the-next-state" optimization worked well in this example, it can be limited in some other cases.
+While this "diffing-the-next-state" optimization worked well in this example, it can be limited in some other use cases.
 To see what these limitations are, we'll take a detour into the foremost declarative UI library in JavaScript-land: React.

 ## When it's difficult to diff